omarmallat/EIDReader/README.md

 .Net Console Application to read Emirates ID data and push it to clipboard.

-For more information, check the wiki https://github.com/omarmallat/EIDReader/wiki
+For more information, check the [wiki page](https://github.com/omarmallat/EIDReader/wiki)